vipersfly23/CE3_Her/README.md

 ## Answers:
 *Question: Will it be different from your Moore Machine?*
-The only difference between the mealy machine and the moore machine is that the mealy machine takes in the input, and outputs the next move based on the inputs, while the moore just takes in the input and performs the task.
+The only difference between the mealy machine and the moore machine is that the mealy machine takes in the input, and outputs the next move, and the current move based on the inputs, while the moore just takes in the input and performs the task, and outputs the current move.

 ##  Explanation:

   I believe this is correct because it does exactly as expected with the exception of the unreliability of the mealy machine.
 Since it has to remember the next state in-between cycles when the stop goes from active to inactive and the floor has not changed, the mealy system auto assumes next floor is 1, until the next floor is approached.
 I believe this is a flaw in the mealy machine and not my implementation.
 The jump can be observed by the yellow line.

   [Mealy Module](https://github.com/vipersfly23/CE3_Her/blob/master/MealyElevatorController_Shell.vhd)

   [Mealy TestBench](https://github.com/vipersfly23/CE3_Her/blob/master/Mealy_testbench_Her.vhd)